 3. A Good Pair of Shades

 Again, you want to be ready for the hot sun, and a good pair of sunglasses is also one of the necessary things to pack for Cartagena.
 These snazzy green lensed bamboo frame shades from Rawwood would fit right in in Cartagena and even float!
+I recently got a pair and love them (see review here).
 If you are like me though and often lose sunglasses, you may want to pick up a pair these cheap retro polarized ones instead.

 4. Bug Spray